Skip to main content

 The Role of Growth Hormone Peptides

-For both men and women, (GH) plays a critical role in cellular repair and deep sleep.
+For both men and women, growth hormone (GH) plays a critical role in cellular repair and deep sleep.
 GH is released in pulses during the night, and its production declines with age.
 Peptide therapies are designed to stimulate the body’s own production of GH, which can significantly improve sleep quality.
 These are not synthetic hormones but rather signaling molecules that interact with the pituitary gland.

 Commonly used peptides for sleep enhancement include: